The Thornwillow Dispatch Box

 Luke Ives Pontifell Printer & Publisher

-This title is available for subscription now until December 31, 2025, at 7 pm EST in three letterpress printed limited editions:
+This title is available for subscription now until March 31st, 2026 at 7pm EST in three letterpress-printed limited editions:

-Patrons’ and Centaur Patrons’ Editions will also be individually numbered and signed by the publisher.
+Patrons’ and Centaur Patrons’ Editions will also be individually numbered and signed by the author and publisher.

 *Available only to Centaur Patron subscribers to the Thornwillow Dispatch